 Tape it closed with duct tape, leaving no gaps (gaps can let in cold wind).
+For extra protection, to ensure that the jugs remain shut over the winter, cover the duct tape with packing tape.
 Throw out the little screw lid - you don't need it!